arras-energy/gridlabd-old/docs/GLM/Macro/Begin.md

 # Description

 The #begin macro is used activate a new language interpreter.
 The new interpreter is active until the #end macro is encountered.

+## Built-in Languages

-The languages currently supported are
+The following languages are currently provide through built-in support.

-* python
+### `python`

+The Python3 interpreter is linked to the GLM loader automatically when GridLAB-D is built.
+The `gridlabd` module is also automatically loaded when the GridLAB-D Python interface is started.
+For more information on the `gridlabd` module, see [[/Module/Python]]

 # Example